brezanac/docker-amp-template/README.md

 ## Mentions

-Special thanks go to [jtreminio](https://github.com/jtreminio) and folks at [Freenode](https://freenode.net/) (#docker) which provided valuable insight into some of the trickier aspects of Docker.
+Special thanks go to [jtreminio](https://github.com/jtreminio) for creating [Dashtainer](https://github.com/jtreminio/dashtainer) and folks at [Freenode](https://freenode.net/) (#docker) which provided valuable insight into some of the trickier aspects of Docker.

 ## License